Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 The 2019 Law supersedes Law No. 4 of 1983 concerning Pharmaceuticals Profession and Institutions and Law No. 20 of 1995 Concerning Medicines and Preparations derived from Natural Sources.
 The 2019 Law unites different provisions which regulate how “Medical Products” are controlled in the UAE.

-“Medical Products” is defined to cover “Medicinal Products” (i.e. pharmaceuticals/prescription drugs), “Medical Devices”, and “Healthcare Products” (i.e. generally referring to regulated products, but which could be sold without prescription or OTC).
+“Medical Products” is defined to cover “Medicinal Products” (i.e. pharmaceuticals/prescription drugs), “Medical Devices”, and “Healthcare Products” (i.e. generally referring to regulated products, but which could be sold without prescription or over-the-counter (OTC)).

 The 2019 Law provides a thorough framework that governs areas such as: (i) import, export, distribution, warehousing and manufacturing; (ii) pricing; (iii) registration; (iv) advertising and promotion; (v) pre and post clinical trials; and (vi) safety reporting and product recalls.